Catalysing Connections for Adolescent Health and Wellbeing

-Using a Q & A format, six panellists will explore options for schools and teachers to address the mental health and wellbeing of students as well as the role of health professionals in working with the education sector.
+Using a Q & A format, six panellists explored options for schools and teachers to address the mental health and wellbeing of students as well as the role of health professionals in working with the education sector.

 Panel Q&A – What we currently know?